locationlabs/lunch_it/tasks.md

  - Set up a "staging" machine for QA (sam)
  - first round QA (irene)
  - different css for "captain" and "you" classes in participant list
- - tweak main page template to add "you" class to your name
  - figure out restaurant page
  - make restaurants clickable / figure out a way to include restaurant data (jacob)